 6-Pin & 8-Pin PCI-E Connectors

 Graphics cards that have higher power consumption need external power from the PSU through 6-pin or 8-pin connectors.
 Some cards have only one 6-pin connector, some have one 8-pin connector and high-end cards come with both 6-pin and 8-pin power connectors.
 There are few graphics cards too that have two 6-pin or two 8-pin power connectors but they are very rare.

-A 6-pin power connector can provide 75 Watt to your graphics cards and a 8-pin connector can provide 150 Watt to the card.
+A 6-pin power connector can provide 75 Watt to your graphics cards and an 8-pin connector can provide 150 Watt to the card.
 Most of the mid-range graphics cards come with one 6-pin connector and high-end graphics cards come with one 8-pin connector or both 6-pin and 8-pin connector if it has higher power consumption.

 Must Read: 6-pin and 8-pin PCIe connectors explained

 Display Ports / Connectors

 All graphics cards come with display ports for connecting them with your monitor using a display cable.
 There are different types of display ports or connectors that are VGA, DVI, HDMI, and DisplayPort (DP).
-VGA is analog technology and supports lower resolution whereas DVI, HDMI and DP are digital displays and supports higher resolutions and picture clarity.
+VGA is analog technology and supports lower resolution whereas DVI, HDMI, and DP are digital displays and support higher resolutions and picture clarity.

 SLI / CrossFire Slot

 Multi-GPU compatible graphics cards have SLI Slot or CrossFire Slot on top of the graphics card PCB for running them in multi-GPU or dual GPU setup.
 The two or more SLI/CrossFire graphics cards are connected using the SLI connector or CrossFire connector.
 You should know that SLI is Nvidia multi-GPU technology and CrossFire is AMD’s multi-GPU technology.

-Well here I tried my best to explain everything about graphics cards components and its connectors.
+Well, here I tried my best to explain everything about graphics card components and its connectors.
 If you think that something is missing or you have any queries then you can reach me by leaving a comment below.